MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] They are too complex to be of practical use.
 - [ ] They are rarely available to retail investors.

-> **Explanation:** Specialized indicators allow deeper insight into the nuances of each industry.
-Same-store sales measure retail growth excluding new locations, while rig counts highlight exploration activity in the energy sector.
+> **Explanation:**( Specialized indicators allow deeper insight into the nuances of each industry.
+Same-store sales measure retail growth excluding new locations, while rig counts highlight exploration activity in the energy sector.)

----

 ### “Industry concentration” refers to the extent to which a small number of firms dominate total industry output or sales.